What to Look For

 Winter

 Winter is for valuing the form of our many trees, with their branches laid bare, silhouetted against the sky.
-It is only in this season that we can really sense the size of the massive boughs of the veteran oak at Croft Close Set-aside or even those of the youthful willows along Willow Walk.
+It is only in this season that we can really sense the size of the massive boughs of the veteran oak at Croft Close Nature Reserve or even those of the youthful willows along Willow Walk.

 As the season progresses, tree buds become ever more prominent, look out for the hard, black points giving arrowheads to the end of ash branches.
 The horse chestnut’s golden sticky buds will be starting to expand before February is out.